voloved/pokeemerald_fork/README.md

 - Added Leafeon, Glaceon, and Sylveon.
 - All Eeveelutions can evolve into each other.
 They can evolve to Sylveon with Start Piece, back to Eevee with Everstone, and Glaceon with Never Melt Ice.
 - Bug fix where overworld music cuts when the berry fanfare still plays when the player goes into their bag to plant a new berry.
+- Bug fix where surfing in Slateport Harbor is no longer possible.
 - Readded healing fanfare at Pokémon Center but cause overworld music to play over it once the Nurse Joy Message is closed.
 - [Show Species That You're Battling in the Party Menu](https://github.com/pret/pokeemerald/wiki/Show-Species-That-You're-Switching-For-in-the-Party-Menu)
 - [Trainers No Longer Spin to Face You Right As You Pass Them](https://github.com/pret/pokeemerald/wiki/Trainers-No-Longer-Spin-to-Face-You-Right-As-You-Pass-Them)